hamed2634/MicroMouse-Robot/README.md

 ### Algorithms

 The general idea for the algorithm that it discovers the whole maze using floodfill algorithm and collect the data needed to configure the shortest path using bfs.
-The code is provided with comments to explain in details this approach.
+The code is provided with comments to explain in details this approach [Algorithm](Optimised_Algorithm/floodfill/floodfill.cpp).

 #### Maze Stimulation